adrybakov/wulfric/docs/source/user-guide/library/niggli.rst

 associated with wulfric package or its authors see |spglib-niggli|_.

-The algorithm is given a cell :math:`\boldsymbol{A}`, that is properly defined in :ref:`user-guide_conventions_main`.
+The algorithm is given a cell :math:`\boldsymbol{A}`, that is properly defined in :ref:`user-guide_conventions_basic-notation`.

 Niggli reduction algorithm is implemented and tested exactly as in [1]_.
 On this page we recall the algorithm itself and the testing procedure with the notation of wulfric.
 We advise you to read the original papers for better understanding of it.
+Parameters

 .. math::
     A & = a^2 \\